top of page

 UFC 272 is remembered as the most personal grudge match in modern UFC history — a fight between two former best friends whose relationship had ended so badly that the in-cage result was almost secondary to the personal closure.
 The Covington wrestling clinic and Masvidal's post-fight legal troubles made the entire 2022 narrative around both fighters as much about court dates as about championship trajectories.

 For Jorge Masvidal, UFC 272 was effectively the formal end of his championship trajectory.
-He went 0-2 in subsequent UFC bouts (TKO loss to Gilbert Burns at UFC 287 and UD loss to Daniel Rodriguez at UFC FN).
-He announced his retirement from MMA in April 2023 immediately after the Burns loss and has remained focused on the BMF brand and business ventures since.
+He went 0-2 in subsequent UFC bouts (TKO loss to Gilbert Burns at UFC 287 and UD loss to Daniel Rodriguez at UFC FN) before announcing his retirement in April 2023.

 FAQ